harish-123445/CaptionCraft/README.md

 The project files are organized as follows:

-- `flask_app.py`: Flask application allowing image upload and caption generation.
+- `main.py`: Flask application allowing image upload and caption generation.
 - `models/`: Directory containing LSTM and CNN model files.
-- `BLIP_model/`: Integration of BLIP model for enhanced predictions.
+- `BLIP/`: Integration of BLIP model for enhanced predictions.
-- `datasets/`: Folder housing the Flickr 8K dataset used for training.
+- `Flickr_8k/`: Folder housing the Flickr 8K dataset used for training.
+- `static and template `:Folder containing the html and css file for flask
+- `test_model.py` :utility file to generate the caption and send it to flask file

 ## Getting Started